immobilesmile70/Windows-Web-Clone/README.md

   - A responsive taskbar that includes a Windows logo and a clock.

 - **Screensaver:**
-  - A rotating "Windows" screensaver appears when idle.
+  - A rotating "Windows 12" screensaver appears when idle.

+- **Blue Screen Of Death (BSOD):**
+- It features a convincing Blue Screen Of Death.

 - **Sound Effects:**
   - Startup, shutdown, button clicks, and app interactions have sounds for an immersive experience.